NordicESMhub/OsloCTM3/README.md

 > module load netcdf.intel/4.3.3.1

-This will load all necessery dependencies.
+This will load all necessary dependencies.

-Export the path of the working copy of your OsloCTM3:
+Export the path of the working copy of YOUR Oslo CTM3:

-> export CTM3_DIR=$HOME/<OsloCTM3>
+> export CTM3_DIR=$HOME/OsloCTM3

 and do the same with your work directory: